pwaring/technical-talks/engima-lessons/slides.md

  - Radio signals are broadcast
  - Anyone can listen
  - Anyone can broadcast
- - Need both identification and encryption
- - Ideally want integrity
+ - Ideally want authentication, integrity and encryption
- - Will focus mainly on encryption (and breaking)
+ - Will focus mainly on encryption

 # Enigma as an example